-- Supervise, Supervise, Supervise - Parents and caregivers must watch toddlers and preschoolers closely when they are near parked or moving vehicles. - Hold your child's hand and keep them near at all times, when you walk together along the street.
+- Supervise, Supervise, Supervise - Parents and caregivers must watch toddlers and preschoolers closely when they are near parked or moving vehicles. - Hold your child's hand and always keep them near, when you walk together along the street.

 TIP THREE: GET THEM IN THE HABIT